Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 • Simple or vulgar warts

-Warts must be treated, removed
+Warts must be treated and removed

 • The presence of even one wart increases the risk of their sudden spread to other, uninfected areas of the skin.